Houston Lawyers for Tip Pool Violations

 How Do I Know If There Are Tip Pool Violations Where I Work?

 In general, a non-tipped employee is someone who is paid at least minimum wage and does not interact with customers—for example, a cook, dishwasher, or delivery personnel.

 - Food preparers at a sandwich or deli store

 - Bus employees

 If your employer has a tip pool and shares proceeds from it with employees who do not have direct interaction with customers, he or she may be in violation of wage laws.
 Further, any manager or employee that has the power to hire or fire others, determine employee pay, administer employee records, or supervise scheduling should not qualify for tips.
 Additionally, when an employer pays a non-tipped employee less than minimum wage and uses the tip pool to bring him or her up to minimum wage, a tip pool violation has occurred.

-If you believe your employer is breaking wage laws through tip pool violations, contact the Texas employment law attorneys at Shellist Lazarz Slobin LLP today.
+If you believe your employer is breaking wage laws through tip pool violations, contact the Texas employment law attorneys at Shellist Lazarz Slobin today.
 We can evaluate your case and discuss how best to proceed in order to protect your job and your pay.
 If you confront your employer first without understanding what the law says and what your protections are, you could lose your job and any chance of documenting tip pool violations.

-Call Shellist Lazarz Slobin LLP at (713) 352-3433 to arrange a consultation.
+Call Shellist Lazarz Slobin at (713) 352-3433 to arrange a consultation.